qmacro/btp-resources-with-cli-tools-and-apis/README.md

 ## Slides content

 The presentation slides are in [slides.md](slides.md) and can be presented with the excellent [terminal slides](https://github.com/maaslalani/slides) tool, or simply read as rendered Markdown.
+Some diagrams are rendered on the fly via `graph-easy`, others are created with [ASCIIFlow](https://github.com/lewish/asciiflow).